PygmySlowLoris/vue-full-loading/README.md

 Full overlay loading with spinner for Vue.

-Perfect for performing a task in the background avoiding user to performing any other action on the screen.
+Perfect for performing a task in the background avoiding any other action on the screen.

 <a href="https://pygmyslowloris.github.io/vue-full-loading/"> Live Demo</a>